TechWatching/techwatching.dev/input/posts/when-pulumi-met-nuke.md

 ### Stack outputs

-Provisioning the cloud resources we need is great we have to think about the next step which is to deploy our API on these resources.
+Provisioning the cloud resources we need is great but we have to think about the next step which is to deploy our API on these resources.
 So what will we need for that?

 First, we will need to have the name of the provisioned App Service.
 That's easy it's the property Name of the `appService` variable.